derrickoswald/spark-docker/README.md

 start-spark worker [MASTER]
 ```

-### Deprecated commands

-The commands `master` and `worker` from previous versions of the image are maintained for compatibility but should not be used.

 ## Creating a Cluster with Docker Compose

 The easiest way to create a standalone cluster with this image is by using [Docker Compose](https://docs.docker.com/compose).
 The following snippet can be used as a `docker-compose.yml` for a simple cluster: